MrPieGuy1234/TTRWindowsLauncher/README.md

 * Custom text boxes
 * View recent news on the chalkboard (mousing over gives a better view)
 * Linux support (up to launching the game anyway)
-* Downloading new files from game server (not multithreaded yet)
+* Downloading new files from content server

 ## To Be Implemented
 * Two-factor auth